Mr-Smyth/circles/docs/Testing.md

 **<details><summary>After the initial setup of the Assign_siblings functionality, i performed the following tests:</summary>**

 * :hammer: TEST:
-    * Enter a new sibling - (person did not pre-exist in DB) into the form and click Add Sibling.
+    * Enter a new sibling - (the person did not pre-exist in DB) into the form and click Add Sibling.
 * :clipboard: RESULT:
     * MongoDB showed sibling correctly added to person array, and the person was added to the sibling within the sibling array.
     Any existing siblings of the person being edited were added to the new sibling as siblings.